kris-brown/Complexvid.jl/README.md

 connection: home, work transport, school, religion, random.

-The initial contact graph is created by partitioning all people into fully-connected subgraphs for each connection type (except for random, )
+The initial contact graph is created by partitioning all people into fully-connected subgraphs for each connection type (except for random connections).

 The simulation begins with a single mildly infected person.